jpreiss/mlpfile/README.md

 file.
 This means we can't (easily) use their file format and loader but compute the neural network function ourselves for maximum speed.

-Also, we want to evaluate the NN's Jacobian.
-To do this with ONNX, we need to represent the MLP Jacobian's computational graph in the file instead of the MLP itself.
-It turns out that PyTorch's `torch.func` module for automatic Jacobian computations generates a computational graph that can't be serialized with PyTorch's own ONNX exporter.
-The computation graph nodes like "backwards pass of ReLU" aren't supported in ONNX.
-Therefore, we need to write the symbolically-derived Jacobian computation by hand in PyTorch.
+Also, we want to evaluate the NN's Jacobian in our research application.
+To do this with ONNX, we must represent the MLP Jacobian's computational graph in the file instead of the MLP itself.
+It turns out that PyTorch's `torch.func.jacrev` generates a computational graph that can't be serialized with PyTorch's own ONNX exporter.
+Therefore, we must write the symbolically-derived Jacobian by hand in PyTorch.
 So that unwanted complexity must exist *somewhere*, whether it is C++ or Python.

-It's possible that TorchScript is better than ONNX in some of these deficiencies, but I got tired of working with bulky libraries and wanted to ensure top speed anyway.
+It's possible that TorchScript is better than ONNX in some of these issues, but I was tired of searching for libraries and wanted to ensure top speed anyway.

 File format